 To change the name of an existing database, you must use the CREATE CONTROLFILE statement to re-create your control files and specify a new database name.
-This restriction exists only for Oracle8i and later versions.
-Any Oracle7 release 7 servers running simultaneously with an Oracle Database 10g Release 1 (10.1) server are not subject to this restriction.

 Note: Directory path examples in this chapter follow Optimal Flexible Architecture (OFA) guidelines.
-An example of an OFA path is ORACLE_BASE\ORACLE_HOME\rdbms\admin.
 If you specified non-OFA directories during installation, then your directory paths will differ.